Practice Management Blog

-What should you include on your
+What should you include on your health practice website?

 It’s pretty clear that any successful health practice needs a great website.
 A strong website presence is no longer a nice-to-have, it’s essential for being found and presenting your health business in a positive light.

 Did you know that a staggering 1 in 20 searches on Google are health-related?
 More and more, clients are turning to their phones, tablets and computers to get answers to their health-related questions with studies showing that 73% of clients research treatment options online.